 March: The curriculum for our Masters in Ecology, Evolution and Systematics has been officially approved.
 This now makes a very attractive study programm that is with the be checked out.
 A revised homepage will follow soon.

 March: The IMPRSExternal link had its annual retreat with lots of interesting student talks, poster presentations and two exciting planaries.
 Very interesting was also a presentation on TReND, a grassroots intitative for promiting natural sciences research and teaching in Africa.

 February: Silke has left the group after an extended period of work as a gardener in the Jena Experiment.
 Thanks again for all your help, Silke!

 February: Group spring hike to see some early flowering plants, Eranthis hyemalis in particular.
 Wonderful sunny weather!

-February: Follow the Jena Experiment on Twitter to keep up with the newest development in large-scale experimental biodiversity research.
+February: Follow the Jena Experiment on Twitter External linkto keep up with the newest development in large-scale experimental biodiversity research.

 January: Pablo has successfully defended his PhD thesis on Phenotypic plasticity and condition-dependent trait expression in sexual ornaments and body colour in the alpine grasshopper Gomphocerus sibiricus.
 Congratulations, Pablo!

 December: We have opened applications for two PhD postion.
-PhD position in Evolutionary Ecology of Predictability in Behavior and PhD position on a meta-analysic perspective on individualized niches.
+PhD position on the Evolutionary Ecology of Predictability in Behavior and a PhD position on a Meta-analysic Perspective on Individualized Niches.
 The deadline for applications is 14 January 2018.

 November: The symposia for the next 2nd Joint Congress on Evolutionary Biology in Montpellier 2018 have beeen announced with Reto organising a symposium Towards an integrated understanding of genomic and phenotypic divergence.